Case of the Day – Friday, December 12, 2025

 TNLBGray

-Case of the Day – Thursday, April 27, 2023
+Case of the Day – Thursday, May 1, 2025

 DEDICATED TO THE ONE I LOVE

 Facts150501Courts of appeal sit mostly to determine how the law should apply to facts.
-Usually, when a trial court decides a legal question, a court of appeal will give a fresh look to the issue, called “de novo” review.
+Usually, when a trial court decides a legal question, a court of appeals will give a fresh look to the issue, called “de novo” review.
 You Latin scholars will recall that this literally means “of new.”
 Think “fresh look.”

 Not so with facts.
 Whether the trial court got the facts right is something that seldom worries an appellate court.
-Usually, the appellate court won’t alter a grail court’s factual finding unless it’s clearly wrong.
+Usually, the appellate court won’t alter a trial court’s factual finding unless it’s clearly wrong.
 This is known generally as the “clearly erroneous” standard.

-The different states and Federal government apply slightly different standards of review to different types of cases, and generalizing may be useful for our purposes, but not for real life.
+The different states and the Federal government apply slightly different standards of review to different types of cases, and generalizing may be useful for our purposes, but not for real life.
 Still, as a rule, appellate courts treat trial courts’ findings of fact with great deference.
-Today’s case is one of those decisions that make you wonder why they should.
+Today’s case is one of those decisions that makes you wonder why they should.

 The Tinnes had owned a lakefront resort for years and used a private road, Corewood Lane, for their guests to have access to the beachfront property.
 When they retired, the couple sold all of the place except for a small piece on the north side, where they built a retirement home.